thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

 - Have we agreed on the contract termination conditions?
 - Is the hiring the result of an internal inefficiency or is it required due to work overload?

-We had 2 marketing officers, 2 business developers, 1 strategy analyst, 1 researcher contractor and 4 developers when operating at full speed.
+We had 2 marketing officers, 2 business developers, 2 strategy analysts, 1 researcher contractor and 4 developers when operating at full speed.

 If we analyse the figures:
 - 2 persons had the responsibility to bring money on board;
 - 2 persons had the responsibility to broaden our visibility;
-- 2 persons had the responsibility to deliver customer studies and analysis (1 analyst + 1 researcher);
+- 3 persons had the responsibility to deliver customer studies and analysis (1 analyst + 1 researcher);
 - 5 persons had the responsibility to build the innovation (4 devs and 1 researcher).

 Alongside the previous numbers, we fired 2 marketing officer, 1 developer and 2 design contractors.